Nicola (name)

 Nicola or Nichola is a Latinised version of the Greek personal name Nikolaos (Νικόλαος), derived from the nikē meaning "victory", and laos meaning "people", therefore implying the meaning "victory of the people".
 Nicola is both a male and female name, depending on cultural norms.

 Nicola was a frequently given male personal name among the traditional Italian nobility, and was used often in the Middle Ages.
-The spelling Nikola is widely used in Slavic language speaking areas, reflecting the transliteration of the Cyrillic spelling Никола.
+The spelling Nikola is widely used in Slavic language speaking areas.
 The English form of the same name is Nicholas, with Nicolas common in French and Spanish-speaking countries, and Nicolau in Portuguese-speaking countries.

 Nicola has been used as a female name since at least 1150 (the birth date of Lady Nicola de la Haie) and continues as a contemporary female name in Germany, the British Isles and Scandinavia.
 Less commonly, the name is spelled "Nichola" or "Nickola".
-There are suggestions the feminization of the name came from incorrectly presuming the name's vowel ending "a" was the female form.
 The female form of Nicola in Italian is Nicoletta.
-Other forms of the female name in other languages include Nicole or Nicolette in French, Nikolett or Nikoletta in Hungarian, Νικολέττα or Νίκη in Greek.
+Other forms of the female name in other languages include Nicole and Nicolette in French, Nikolett or Nikoletta in Hungarian, Νικολέττα or Νίκη in Greek.